Constraints on the dark matter-baryon interaction cross section from galaxy cluster thermodynamics: Results

 As an extreme and conservative case, we also consider a situation where the total energy in a cluster is transferred to DM through DM-baryon interactions over a cluster's lifetime.
 This is represented as

 Here, $E_{tot}$ is the sum of the total potential energy of the cluster and the kinetic energy in baryons and DM.
 This expression is therefore independent of the modeling of other thermodynamic processes in clusters.
 From applying this expression to the set of 49 clusters, we obtain a 95\% upper bound of $\sigma_0=1.7\times10^{-24} \mathrm{~cm^2}$ for $m_\chi=10^{-4}$ GeV, and $\sigma_0=2.2\times10^{-24} \mathrm{~cm^2}$ for $m_\chi=10^{-1}$ GeV.
 These results represent that even in this extreme case where all energy in a cluster is transferred to DM through DM-baryon interactions, this method shows potential for constraining $\sigma_0$, regardless of how other heating and cooling mechanisms in the cluster are modeled.
+For example, even if the heating rate from AGN feedback well exceeded the radiative cooling rate, this method would still place some constraints.

+Incorporating the surface pressure term presented by ref.~\citep{Shaw2006} into the virialization step of the dataset selection changes the set of clusters used in our analysis.
+Defining how virialized a cluster is as $f_{vir} = \frac{2E_{th}-E_{sp}}{E_p}$ and keeping all clusters with $f_{vir}$ within 2 standard deviations of 0 leaves 55 clusters.
+If we perform the additional cut that requires the AGN heating rate for these clusters to be within 2 standard deviations of the radiative cooling rate, we get a final set of 44 clusters.
+Performing the MCMC analysis presented in this work on either of these sets of clusters yields constraints on $\sigma_0$ that are within an order of magnitude of the results presented in this paper.